-Today, Randy has been a professional in the general aviation industry for over 33 years.
+Today, Randy has been a professional in the general aviation industry for nearly 40 years.
 He is a general aviation leader of unquestionable integrity and enthusiasm for the business.

 He is an 11,000-hour pilot and aircraft owner who understands what customers want and deserve.
 And today, he has the same energy and contagious enthusiasm he had when he took on his first student as a young 19-year-old flight instructor.